tutorgen/hpit_services/README.md

 Returns 200:JSON ->
 - message_id - The ID of the message submitted to the database

+### /transaction
+SUPPORTS: POST
+Submit a transaction to the HPIT server.
+Expect the data formatted as JSON with the application/json mimetype given in the headers.
+Expects a single field in the JSON data.
+- payload : Object => A JSON Object of the DATA to store in the database

+Returns 200:JSON ->
+- message_id - The ID of the transaction submitted to the database

 ### /responses
 SUPPORTS: GET
 Poll for responses queued to original sender of a message.